 - > spouses

 - registered domestic partners

 - parents and grandparents

 - > siblings

-- children and grandchildren
+- > children and grandchildren

-- → in-laws
+- > in-laws

 - > any person living in the same home

-This Policy is established to ensure that no employee or Trustee uses his or her position or authority to influence the-hirings, compensation, tenure, retention, transfers, promotions, performance evaluations, disciplingary actions, supervision, or work assignments, or any other aspect of the District's day to day operations of a District employee or contractor based on relationships as defined in this PolicyAP 7310. -Employment actions shall be conducted in a manner which prevents partiality, preferential treatment, improper influence, conflict of interest, or the appearance thereof. -This Policy applies to all types of employment, including but not limited to full-time, part-time, temporary, student assistants, and professional experts, and as-well as-independent-contractors.
+This Policy is established to ensure that no employee or Trustee uses his or her position or authority to influence the-hirings, compensation, tenure, retention, transfers, promotions, performance evaluations, disciplineary actions, supervision, or work assignments, or any other aspect of the District's day to day operations of a District employee or contractor based on relationships as-defined-in-this-PolicyAP 7310. -Employment actions shall be conducted in a manner which prevents partiality, preferential treatment, improper influence, conflict of interest, or the appearance thereof. -This Policy applies to all types of employment, including but not limited to full-time, part-time, temporary, student assistants, <a href="mailto:and-as-millo